neulab/InterpretEval/README.md

-# Interpretable Evaluation and ExplainaBoard for NLP
+# Interpretable Evaluation for NLP

 by Pengfei Liu, Jinlan Fu, Graham Neubig and other contributors.